John of Neumarkt: In imperial service

-Johannes von Neumarkt held the office of a notary at the Bohemian King John of Luxembourg and is since 1351 detectable as chancellor of the Bohemian queen Anna.
-1352 he was appointed prothonotary and, succeeding Jan Očko of Vlašim as chancellor of Emperor Charles IV.
+Johannes von Neumarkt held the office of a notary of the Bohemian King John of Luxembourg and was from 1351 recorded as chancellor of the Bohemian queen Anna.
+1352 he was appointed prothonotary and named as the successor of Jan Očko of Vlašim as chancellor of Emperor Charles IV.
 In this position he was in February 1354 in Metz and in the autumn in France.
-1355 he accompanied Charles IV.
-For imperial coronation in Rome and traveled to Nuremberg Christmas, where he participated in the Reichstag and was at the court day at the announcement of the Golden Bull in attendance on 10 January 1356. he was late 1356 again in Metz, 1357 in Aachen and in Vienna, in 1359 in Wroclaw.
+1355 he accompanied Charles IV to the imperial coronation in Rome and traveled to Nuremberg at Christmas, where he participated in the Reichstag and was in attendance at the court day at the announcement of the Golden Bull on 10 January 1356.
+In 1356 he was again in Metz, 1357 in Aachen and Vienna, in 1359 in Wroclaw.
 1364 he took part in the negotiations between the Emperor Charles IV. and the Habsburgs.

-In 1373 John lost the favor of the Emperor nd lost the chancellorship.
-After his release he went to his diocese of Olomouc.
+In 1373 John lost, for now unknown reasons, the favor of the Emperor and lost the chancellorship.
+Afterwards, he went to his diocese of Olomouc.
 Citing twenty-six years of loyal service he tried in vain to regain his former position.